boazbk/tcs/lec_14_PvsNP.md

 First, let us get one qualm out of the way.
 Sometimes people say, _"What if $\mathbf{P}=\mathbf{NP}$ but the best algorithm for 3SAT takes $n^{100}$ time?"_
 Well, $n^{100}$ is much larger than, say, $2^{\sqrt{n}}$ for any input shorter than $10^{60}$ bits which is way way larger than the world's total storage capacity (estimated at a "mere" $10^{21}$ bits or about 200 exabytes at the time of this writing).
-So qualitatively, this question can be thought of as "what if the complexity of 3SAT is exponential for all inputs that we will ever encounter, but then grows much smaller than that?"
+So another way to phrase this question is as saying  "what if the complexity of 3SAT is exponential for all inputs that we will ever encounter, but then grows much smaller than that?"
 To me this sounds like the computer science equivalent of asking "what if the laws of physics change completely once they are out of the range of our telescopes?".
 Sure, this is a valid  possibility, but wondering about it does not sound like the most productive use of our time.